Tensor Processing Unit

-Tensor Processing Unit (TPU) is an AI accelerator application-specific integrated circuit (ASIC) developed by Google for neural network machine learning, using Google's own TensorFlow software.
+The Tensor Processing Unit (TPU) is a neural processing unit (NPU) application-specific integrated circuit (ASIC) developed by Google for neural network machine learning.
+Tensorflow, Jax, and PyTorch are supported frameworks for TPU.
 Google began using TPUs internally in 2015, and in 2018 made them available for third-party use, both as part of its cloud infrastructure and by offering a smaller version of the chip for sale.
+Currently, Google Cloud generates product revenues primarily from the sale of TPU systems.

-Comparison to CPUs and GPUs
+Comparison of TPUs and GPUs

-Compared to a graphics processing unit, TPUs are designed for a high volume of low precision computation (e.g. as little as 8-bit precision) with more input/output operations per joule, without hardware for rasterisation/texture mapping.
+Compared to a graphics processing unit, TPUs are designed for a high volume of low precision computation (e.g. as little as 8-bit precision) with more input/output operations per joule, without hardware for rasterisation or texture mapping.
 The TPU ASICs are mounted in a heatsink assembly, which can fit in a hard drive slot within a data center rack, according to Norman Jouppi.

 Different types of processors are suited for different types of machine learning models.
-TPUs are well suited for CNNs, while GPUs have benefits for some fully connected neural networks, and CPUs can have advantages for RNNs.
+TPUs are well suited for convolutional neural networks (CNNs), while GPUs have benefits for some fully connected neural networks, and CPUs can have advantages for recurrent neural networks (RNNs).
+In workflows using transformer-based neural networks for LLMs, TPUs are often used for inference and GPUs for training.